-50. For state legislative districts, each chamber deferred to the other in drawing the map for its own body, with the House developing the House plan.
+for its own body, with the House developing the House plan.

-51. The House Legislative Subcommittee met on December 3, 2021 to workshop two draft plans (Plans 8005 and 8007) staff presented.
+- 52. The House Legislative Subcommittee met on December 3, 2021 to workshop two draft plans (Plans 8005 and 8007) staff presented. - 53.
+Figures 3 and 4 below depict Plans 8005 and 8007.

-Fig. 4.
-Plan 8007.

-53. Both of these drafts configured many of the Challenged House Districts in a generally long, skinny, north-south manner.

-54. Other Challenged House Districts split cities unnecessarily and connected disconnected populations on either side of Miami International Airport.

-55. Walking through the Challenged House Districts, committee analyst Jason Poreda introduced them as "all protected majority-minority Hispanic districts where functional analysis [was] being performed to ensure the respective minority groups can elect candidates of their choice in each district, and that opportunity has not diminished."

-56. The full House Committee heard staff presentations walking through Plans 8005 and 8007 on January 13, 2022.

-57. Again, Mr. Poreda introduced the Challenged House Districts as "all protected Tier One majority-minority Hispanic districts, that in each one of them have had functional analysis performed on them to ensure that the minority groups' ability to elect a candidate of their choice is maintained, as is in the benchmark.
+- 54. Both of these drafts configured many of the Challenged House Districts in a generally long, skinny, north-south manner. - 55.
+Other Challenged House Districts split cities unnecessarily and connected disconnected populations on either side of Miami International Airport.4 - 56.
+Walking through the Challenged House Districts, committee analyst Jason Poreda introduced them as "all protected majority-minority Hispanic districts where functional analysis [was] being performed to ensure the respective minority groups can elect candidates of their choice in each district, and that opportunity has not diminished." - 57.
+The full House Committee heard staff presentations walking through Plans 8005 and 8007 on January 13, 2022. - 58.
+Again, Mr. Poreda introduced the Challenged House Districts as "all protected Tier One majority-minority Hispanic districts, that in each one of them have had functional analysis performed on them to ensure that the minority groups' ability to elect a candidate of their choice is maintained, as is in the benchmark.
 So all of those districts fall into that category."